 The upper body of a human being has evolved for dexterity and flexibility, rather than strength.
 Our arms, wrists, and hands are excellent at all tasks involving the fine, delicate manipulation of lightweight objects.

 In contrast, the lower half gives our bodies durability, strength, and endurance.
-Although lacking the refined control of the arms, our legs are capable of safely doing the...Read More
+Although lacking the refined control of the arms, our legs are capable of safely doing the endless...Read More

 In recent years, the general public has become more educated about the dangers of concussions than at any previous time in history.
 This increased awareness may be attributed in part to advances in sports medicine, improvements in diagnosis and treatment, and increased media coverage — particularly of major sports stars, both past and present, who have suffered career-threatening head injuries.Read More